 Monona is a very small city located in the state of Iowa.
-With a population of 1,464 people and just one neighborhood, Monona is the 315th largest community in Iowa.
-Monona has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 1,465 people and just one neighborhood, Monona is the 315th largest community in Iowa.
+Monona has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Monona is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Monona is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Monona is a city of sales and office workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Monona who work in office and administrative support (13.86%), management occupations (11.73%), and sales jobs (10.78%).

 Being a small city, Monona does not have a public transit system used by locals to get to and from work.

-The percentage of people in Monona with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.30% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Monona is quite a bit lower than the national average among all cities of 21.84%: just 12.30% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Monona in 2022 was $35,032, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $140,128 for a family of four.
 However, Monona contains both very wealthy and poor people as well.